How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 Best Of Japan: The Ultimate Two Week Itinerary

-A ten-minute walk north of the Adashino Nenbutsuji, the Otagi Nenbutsuji Temple is famous for its 1,200 stone statues of rakan, devoted followers of Buddhism, each with a different facial expression!
+A ten-minute walk north of the Adashino Nenbutsuji sits the Otagi Nenbutsuji Temple, which we also mentioned previously.
+This lesser-visited temple is known for its 1,200 stone statues of rakan, devoted followers of Buddhism, each with a different facial expression!

 There is a small entrance fee to the temple, but it’s well worth a visit.